Niigata (city): Late modern ages

+1942-1945

 During World War II, Niigata's strategic location between the capital of Tokyo and the Sea of Japan made it a key point for the transfer of settlers and military personnel to the Asian continent, including Manchukuo.
+The region also housed multiple prisoner-of-war (POW) camps such as Niigata Camp 15B, where Allied prisoners were forced to work in various industries.